-OCN 201L Science of the Sea Laboratory (1) Experiments, computer exercises and field trips demonstrating the geological, physical, chemical and biological principles of earth and ocean sciences.
+OCN 201L Science of the Sea Laboratory (1) Experiments, computer exercises, and field trips demonstrating the geological, physical, chemical, and biological principles of earth and ocean sciences.
 A-F only.
-Co-requisite: 201.
+Pre: 201 (or concurrent).
 DY

-OCN 310 Global Environmental Change (3) Global environmental change problems such as carbon dioxide and the greenhouse effect, acid rain, chlorofluorocarbons and the ozone layer, global deforestation and the effect on climate, etc. Pre: 201, MET 200, GG 101, GG 103, or GG 170; or consent.
-(Cross-listed as MET 310) DP
+OCN 310 Global Environmental Change (3) Global environmental change problems such as carbon dioxide and the greenhouse effect, acid rain, chlorofluorocarbons and the ozone layer, global deforestation and the effect on climate, etc. Pre: 201, ATMO 200, GG 101, GG 103, or GG 170; or consent.
+(Cross-listed as ATMO 310) DP

-OCN 312 Geomathematics (3) Mathematical methods of geologic and geophysical science.
-Emphasis on application to earth-science problems using linear algebra, vector calculus, ordinary differential equations, and numerical solutions.
+OCN 312 Advanced Mathematics for Scientists and Engineers I (3) Advanced mathematical methods with emphasis on application to the earth and ocean sciences and engineering.
+Topics include linear algebra, vector calculus, ordinary differential equations, and numerical methods.
 Pre: MATH 242 or consent.
 (Cross-listed as GG 312)

 OCN 315 The Role of Models in Global Environmental Science (3) Introduction to philosophy of science for those with some background in the natural sciences.
 Special emphasis on issues arising from the construction and use of models.
 Pre: any course 200 or above in PHIL or any course 200 or above with either DB or DP designation, or consent.
 (Alt. years: spring) (Cross-listed as PHIL 315)

 OCN 320 Aquatic Pollution (3) Pollution of freshwater and marine systems by human activities.
 Causes, consequences, and correctives.
-Pre: 201 or consent.
+Pre: 201, CHEM 161, BIOL 171.
 DP

 OCN 330 Mineral and Energy Resources of the Sea (3) Hard mineral and petroleum origins, exploration, and exploitation.
 Renewable and non-renewable resources distribution.
 Political and scientific constraints.
 Pre: 201, ORE 202; or consent.
 (Cross-listed as ORE 330) DP

-OCN 331 Living Resources of the Sea (3) Marine fisheries, aquaculture, and law of the sea.
+OCN 331 Living Resources of the Sea-Mai ke Kai Mai ke Ola (3) Marine fisheries, aquaculture, and law of the sea.
 Principles of management of renewable resources.
 Political and scientific constraints and limitations.
+Sophomore standing or higher.
 DB

 OCN 363 Earth System Science Databases (3) Combined lecture, discussion, and laboratory on global Earth system databases and satellite instrumentation, including computer laboratory.
 A-F only.
-Pre: 310/310L, and MATH 244; or consent.
+Pre: 310, 310L, and MATH 242; or consent.
 DP